The Hand That Rocks the Wheelchair

 The episode was written by Tom Devanney and directed by Brian Iles.
 It received mostly mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 6.32 million homes in its original airing.
 The episode featured guest performances by Dee Bradley Baker, Colin Ford, Patrick Stewart and Jennifer Tilly, along with several recurring guest voice actors for the series.
-It was first announced at the 2010 San Diego Comic-Con International.
+It was first announced at the 2010 San Diego Comic-Con.

 Plot

 While in her home, Lois is approached by Bonnie, who is looking for someone to look after Joe and their daughter, Susie, while she is out of town.
 Lois agrees to do so, but then gets Meg to look after them instead.
 The next day, Meg visits Joe and Susie, and tells them that she will be helping them out while Bonnie is gone.
 Joe and Meg bond on the way to school, causing Meg to develop feelings for Joe.
 The following morning, Meg wants to encourage Joe to like her so she makes him breakfast.
 Joe takes no interest in Meg, who continually tries to approach Joe throughout the rest of the day.
 That night, after receiving a call from Bonnie that she will be returning home, Meg travels to the airport where Bonnie is departing (Bangor International Airport), and puts one of Joe's guns into her luggage.
 Bonnie is arrested by airport security (inadvertently revealing that she was also smuggling cocaine), giving Meg extra time to be with Joe.
 Unaware that Meg has sabotaged Bonnie's travel plans, the two go to dinner, where Meg suggests that they have a baby, and then breastfeeds Susie to Joe's horror.
-Joe tells Lois and Peter of Meg's abnormal behavior as Brian went through the same thing.
+Joe tells Lois and Peter of Meg's abnormal behavior, recalling how Brian went through the same thing.
 Lois questions Meg about her infatuation with Joe, telling her that the two have nothing in common.
 Meg waits for Joe to return home, when she jumps in front of his police car, attempting to paralyze herself in order to have a common interest.
 Joe takes Meg to the hospital, where it becomes clear that she will recover and not lose the use of her legs.
 Meg apologizes to Joe for her behavior, Joe tells her he is lucky to have her as a neighbor, and the two decide to become friends.
 Meg also apologizes to Bonnie, who is understanding as she experienced a similar crush around Meg's age.